fcrepo-exts/fcrepo-vagrant-base-box/README.md

-# fcrepo4-vagrant
+# fcrepo4-vagrant-base-box
-Fedora 4 Vagrant Virtual Machine
+This is a base box for the [Fedora 4 Vagrant Virtual Machine](https://github.com/fcrepo4-exts/fcrepo4-vagrant).
+An packaged box lives on [atlas](https://atlas.hashicorp.com/ruebot/fcrepo4-base).

 ## Requirements